Bricktricker/servercursemanager/README.md

 	1. `source`:  The source of the mod, this can either be `curse` to download the mod from [curseforge.com](https://www.curseforge.com/) or `local` to load a local jar file.
 	2. If the source is `curse`, you need to specify two more entries: `projectID` (The curseforge project ID of the mod) and `fileID` (The file ID of the specific file).
 	3. If the source is `local` you need a `mod` entry specifying  the path to the jar file relative to the MinecraftForge server root folder.
+	4. You can specify the side where the mod should be loaded with the key `side`.
+Possible values are: `client`, `server`, `both` (default).
-	4. You can also specify aditional entries like the mod name to better organize your config file.
+	5. You can also specify aditional entries like the mod name to better organize your config file.
 Other entries are ignored by Server Curse Manager.
 3. `additional`:  Contains additonal files or folders you want to sync to the client, this can be config files, resource packs or client-only mods.
 Every file or folder you want to sync is a JSON object with two entries:
 	1. `file`: The path to the file or folder you want to sync, relative to the  MinecraftForge root folder.
 	2. `target`: Where the file or folder should be placed on the client relative to the current game folder (This is either the `.minecraft` folder or the folder specified fo the current profile).